All children are entitled to be included and to participate in a high quality education.

 An inclusive education means that all students are welcomed – regardless of gender, ethnicity, socio-economic background or educational need.
 They learn, contribute to, and take part in all aspects of school life.

-Navigating through the health and education system to determine what assistance is possible can be challenging.
-These documents may make the process easier for you.
+As parents and carers, navigating through the health and education system to determine what assistance is possible can be challenging.
+These resources may make the process easier for you.